C2SM/git-course/beginner/Exercise_3_restore_merge.md

 #### Preparing our branches
 1. Create and switch to a new branch for the evening activity.

-2. Open *schedule_day1.txt* and add evening activities only in the evening_activity section (e.g., add a dinner or social event).
+2. Open *schedule_day1.txt* and add evening activities only in the "Evening activity" section (e.g., add a dinner or social event).

 3. Add and commit the changes.